Ankitchandre/Mediawiki/README.md

 # How to run

-The repo conatines two charts . mediawiki-chart runs mediawiki app and mediawiki-mariadb-chart run databse for mediawiki app.
+The repo conatines two charts . mediawiki-chart runs mediawiki app and mediawiki-mariadb-chart run database for mediawiki app.

 To run hop over to the chart and execute below command